sonanmemon/sonanmemon.github.io/_pages/about.md

 ➜ Open Economy New Keynesian Models.

-➜ Ethnic Frictions in Labor Markets.
+➜ Eonomic Sociology: Ethnic and Religious Conflict In Pakistan; Islamic Finance and Mainstream Finance.